BehroozRazeghi/IT_Notes/README.md

 # IT_Notes
-Information Theory notes for students
+My notes on Information Theory and Statistics